 If a water heater or pipe underneath a sink were to break, water damage or a flood could ensue.
 The good news is, most homeowner’s insurance policies cover against this kind of issue.
 Another flood that most policies cover is from wind.
 If there is a storm that blows hard enough to knock over a tree, causing it to land on and break a roof, and rainwater comes into the home through the break–-it could cause a flood or water damage.
 This is also covered on most homeowner’s insurance policies because wind was the cause of the flood.
 Wind is a covered peril.

 A “flood” your policy does NOT cover

 As mentioned in the example above, a flood caused by naturally rising water is rarely covered.
 Excessive rain or poor drainage after a storm can cause flooding that is not covered.

 Do you need to have flood insurance?
 This depends on what you want to protect your home against.
 If you want to have defenses against naturally rising water, we recommend purchasing a flood insurance policy in addition to your existing homeowner’s insurance.

 Interested in a flood insurance quote?
-Fill out the form below, we would be happy to help!
+Schedule time to talk with our Insurance Advisor below, we would be happy to help!